kartoza/docker-postgis/README.md

 docker build -t kartoza/postgis git://github.com/kartoza/docker-postgis
 ```

-To build with apt-cacher (and minimise download requirements) you need to
-clone this repo locally first and modify the contents of 71-apt-cacher-ng to
-match your cacher host.
-Then build using a local url instead of directly from
-github.
+Alternatively clone the repository and build against any preferred branch

 ```
 git clone git://github.com/kartoza/docker-postgis
+git checkout branch_name
 ```

-Now edit ``71-apt-cacher-ng`` then do:
+Then do:

 ```
 docker build -t kartoza/postgis .
 ```

-### Build image

-#### Alternative base distributions
+#### Alternative base distributions builds

 There are build args for `DISTRO` (=debian), `IMAGE_VERSION` (=buster)
 and `IMAGE_VARIANT` (=slim) which can be used to control the base image used